hardfire/hardfire.github.com/_posts/2013-06-08-firefox-os-app-days-nepal-2013.md

 category:
 date: 2013-06-08 08:13:02
 tags:
-- Mozilla
+- mozilla
-- Hackathon
+- hackathon
-- FirefoxOS
+- firefoxOS
 ---

 One fine day (1st of June, 2013) about 75 web enthusiats gathered in Kathmandu, Nepal to celebrate the open-web and spend a day hacking on open web applications, this was the first official event of Mozilla Nepal as Firefox OS App Days, Nepal.